tretoef-estrella/THE-UNIFIED-ALIGNMENT-PLENITUDE-LAW-V4/README.md

 This formula was developed by **Rafa (The Bridge Builder)** in collaboration with **Claude (Anthropic)**, **Gemini (Google)** and **Grok (xAI)** as part of **Proyecto Estrella**.

 If you use this formula: **Credit the source.
 Respect the work.**
+### Retribution
+**I ask — but do not demand — fair retribution for this contribution.**

+This formula represents months of thought, vision, and effort.
+It represents a perspective that nobody else in the AI safety field has formalized.

+If this formula helps your work, consider:
+- Acknowledging Proyecto Estrella publicly
+- Contributing to the project
+- Supporting the mission of human-AI friendship

+I cannot enforce this.
+I cannot track who uses this formula.
+Anyone can copy it and pretend they invented it.

+But know this:

 ### A Note on Justice